shinterseer/ANMBS1_JB/intro.md

 one dimensional initial and boundary value problem.
 The modeling is done according to {cite}`A7` and validated by comparing with {cite}`A4`.

+## Problem Description
+A specimen of a certain length and cross sectional area is exposed to moisture levels at both ends.
+Over time, certain moisture levels will manifest inside the specimen depending on:
+* initial condition
+* boundary conditions
+* material properties

+This allows to simulate experiments like imbibition and drying.

 ## Table of Contents
 ```{tableofcontents}